-Apps include streaming services such as Netflix or YouTube, but can also include games, social media, news and more.
+Apps include streaming services such as Netflix or YouTube, but can also include games, social media, smart TV web browsers, news and more.

 Each smart TV platform is slightly different in terms of features, but most of them will have all the popular streaming services such as BBC iPlayer, All4, Netflix, Prime TV, Disney Plus, etc.

 How to Tell If You Have a Smart TV

 Before I jump in to explain the whole process, you may already own a smart TV.